A PoW-less Bitcoin with Certified Byzantine Consensus: Certified Byzantine Consensus

 \subsection{The FROST Signature Scheme}

-We consider a threshold signature scheme with a group of $ n $ participants and a predefined threshold value $ k $, with $ k < n $~\cite{Shamir1979}.
-We rely on the additive property of Schnorr signatures to quickly combine signatures into an aggregated one~\cite{Schnorr1989}.
-The FROST signature scheme requires three main protocols: (i) a {\em key generation protocol} that creates secret shares for participants as well as public keys for signature verification; (ii) a {\em commitment protocol} that creates nonce/commitment share pairs for all participants; these commitments allow to prevent known forgery and replay attacks; (iii) a {\em signature protocol} coordinates the generation of the aggregated signature by signers.
+A $(k,n)$ \emph{threshold signature} scheme, with $ k \leq n $, requires that at least $ k $ participants over $ n $ cooperate to create a valid signature, i.e., it is not possible to create a valid signature with less than $ k $ participants.
+FROST is a threshold signature scheme that leverages the additive property of Schnorr signatures to quickly combine signatures into an aggregated one~\cite{Komlo2020}.
+The FROST signature scheme defines three main protocols: (i) a {\em key generation protocol} that creates secret shares for participants as well as public keys for signature verification; (ii) a {\em commitment protocol} that creates nonce/commitment share pairs for all participants; these commitments allow to prevent known forgery and replay attacks; (iii) a {\em signature protocol} coordinates the generation of the aggregated signature by signers.
+We briefly introduce these protocols, whose complete definition can be found in the original work~\cite{Komlo2020}.